Eye Health Dog Food Guide - Antioxidants, Fatty Acids, Weight

 Missing values should shrink confidence, not create a guess.

-Breed context such as Great Pyrenees, Lhasa Apso, and Labrador Retriever, age, weight, body condition, allergy history, current food, and symptom timing are the inputs that turn this page into a personalized result.
+Breed context such as Great Pyrenees, Lhasa Apso, and Labrador Retriever, age, weight, body condition, allergy history, current food, and symptom timing can all change which food criteria matter most.

 How to read missing or weak data